SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_29.png)

-* Alarm type: The type of the alarm that triggers the rule.
-For each newly created alarm of this type the rule is triggered.
+* Alarm types: The types of the alarms that triggers the rule.
+For each newly created alarm one of these types the rule is triggered.

 * Send to: Email addresses for sending the e-mail to.
 Multiple addresses can be separated by a comma (",", do not use a space!).